19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (2) Every person subject to military law shall be guilty of an offence under this section if, being in the presence or vicinity of the enemy, or being engaged in any action or operation against the enemy or under orders to be prepared for any action or operation by or against the enemy, he —

-(a) fails to use his utmost exertions to carry the lawful orders of his superior officers into execution;
+(a) fails to use his utmost exertions to carry the lawful orders of his superiors (being officers or senior military experts) into execution;

 (b) while on guard duty and posted or ordered to patrol, or while on watch, sleeps or, without having been regularly relieved, leaves any place where it is his duty to be; or

 (c) behaves in such a manner as to show cowardice, or induces any other person so to behave at a time when that other person, being a member of the Singapore Armed Forces or of any force co-operating therewith is in the presence or vicinity of the enemy, or is engaged in any action or operation against the enemy or under orders to be prepared for any action or operation by or against the enemy.

+[28/2009 wef 01/04/2010]

 (3) Every person guilty of an offence under this section shall be liable on conviction by a subordinate military court to suffer death or any less punishment authorised by this Act.